aimikoda/nbpro/README.md

 Google notes that media generated with Google tools may include **SynthID** watermarking and that some experiences may label AI-generated outputs.

+### Source note

+This document is a consolidated and independently written guide based on information published by Google about Nano Banana Pro (Gemini 3 Pro Image).

+It was compiled from the following official sources:
+- Google Technology Blog: Nano Banana Pro overview and capabilities
+- Google Gemini Blog: Prompting tips and best practices for Nano Banana Pro

+The content has been reorganized, summarized, and rewritten for clarity and practical use.
+It is intended as an educational and reference resource and is not an official Google publication.